xengeo/java-fundamentals/playwright/07_assertions.md

 * Create a new Java class, and configure your initial JUnit/Playwright code.
 * Instruct Playwright to browse to https://makers.tech
 * Assert that the page title includes the text "Change Your Life".
-* Assert that there is a link on the page titled "Code of Conduct".
+* Assert that the page has a link which contains the text "Code of Conduct".
 * Assert that if you click the "Code of Conduct" link, you are taken to the page https://makers.tech/code-of-conduct/ and that the page title includes the text "Code of Conduct".
 * Browse back to the homepage.
-* Assert that if you click the "FAQs" link, you are taken to the FAQs page.
+* Assert that if you click the "FAQs" link in the page header, you are taken to the FAQs page.
 * On the FAQs page, enter "badger" in the search box, and confirm that the results page contains the text "No results for badger".

-After you're done, [submit your recording here.](https://airtable.com/shrNFgNkPWr3d63Db?prefill_Item=java_play01)
+After you're done, [submit your recording and Java file(s) here.](https://airtable.com/shrNFgNkPWr3d63Db?prefill_Item=java_play01)

 ## Summary